lemonhandgrenade/hp-datapack/README.md

 ## Bugs/Additions
 - If you find any bugs in the datapack feel free to report [here][issue].
 - If you find any optimisations or want to propose an addition to the code please create a new pull request [here][pull].

+## Notes
+- This is a very big pack and so it's recommended Minecraft have at least 2-4gb minimum.
+- The pack is very far from survival friendly and has 0 recipes so all items have to be obtained with commands.

 ## License
 The code is available at [Github][home] under the [MIT license][license].